 Between making inroads in the community and through football, Pinto found that he enjoyed reaching out to other people and focusing on education.
 This ended up significantly affecting his life, when he started wondering “how can I make this into something that I can work at every day?”

 Pinto became interested in making a difference through the nonprofit world, where he currently spends a great deal of his time both professionally and personally.
-Until fairly recently, he served as president of the National Celiac Disease Society, a nonprofit formerly known as the Kicking 4 Celiac Foundation that focuses on raising celiac awareness.
+He served as president of the National Celiac Disease Society, a nonprofit formerly known as the Kicking 4 Celiac Foundation that focuses on raising celiac awareness.
 Through the organization, he worked on community programming and also helped provide high school seniors with scholarships to help them defer the costs of the gluten-free diet.

 Just like starting over